arcticmatt/pencil-flip/content/Misc/lazf.md

 That made a lot of sense.
-Anyways, this zine has really cool-styled drawings that accompany short stories or ideas or statements that might be about monsters, superheroes, giving someone a mixtape, play-doh; I'll stop describing now, the pictures are probably a better indicator.
+Anyways, this zine has really cool-styled drawings that accompany short stories or ideas or statements that might be about monsters, superheroes, giving someone a mixtape, play-doh; I'll stop describing now, the pictures are a better indicator.
 <object data="http://blog.pencilflip.com/images/aphasia_pages.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="http://blog.pencilflip.com/images/aphasia_pages.pdf">
         This browser does not support PDFs.
 Please download the PDF to view it: <a href="http://blog.pencilflip.com/images/aphasia_pages.pdf">Download PDF</a>.</p>